Ultimate Steak Cut Guide – Choosing the Best Cuts

 These are the best of the best – the six steaks most known for exceptional flavor and tenderness.
 These are the steaks that Omaha Steaks and our customers love most… but they’re not the same!

-Before we discuss individual steak cuts, it’s important to understand what makes a steak tender and flavorful – not all cuts of steak are created equal.
+Before we delve into the steak cut guide, let’s discuss individual steak cuts, it’s important to understand what makes a steak tender and flavorful – not all cuts of steak are created equal.
 There are several factors that influence the texture and taste of each steak.

 - Location.
 The location on the animal determines the tenderness of the steak.
 The less a muscle is used, the less connective tissue it has, resulting in a more tender cut.
 Many great cuts of steak come from the loin section of the animal – not used very much and well-known for its tenderness.